-- unique if set, the function will raise an exception if more than one value is returned - allow_white_space_in_action (bool) Some policies like emailtext would allow entering text with whitespaces.
+- unique if set, the function will only consider the policy with the highest priority and check for policy conflicts. - allow_white_space_in_action (bool) Some policies like emailtext would allow entering text with whitespaces.
 These whitespaces must not be used to separate action values!